chingu-voyages/voyage-project-tier3-menu-scheduler/README.md

 ### Extras (Not Required)

+  - [ ] Implement a mail SMTP to notify workers by email the menu scheduled for the week.

-  - [ ] Enable users to edit and delete an allergy
+  - [ ] Use a mailer mocking tool like [EmailJS](https://www.emailjs.com/docs) to simulate sending the email.

 ## Acceptance Criteria